-The incident calls or “call types” the program will initially focus on are considered “quality of life” calls.
-Meetings with OPD were convened to review incident types and trends for days/times for service call history in the geographic identified areas for the pilot.
+The incident calls or “call types” will be focused on non-emergency, non-violent, low acuity “quality of life” calls.
+Meetings between OPD & OFD were convened to review incident types and trends for days/times for service call history in the geographic identified areas for the pilot.

 - Found Senile